jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 there is a question on how much redundancy is needed and how quickly a backup or resource increase can be activated due to increased demand.

 Scaling can be pulled up and down by data consumption variations and more rarely by power shortage.
 In such situation dynamic scaling is the ability to adjust demand resources according to resources.
-When operating on limited backup energy sources (like batteries or generators), the architecture must support graceful adaptation before power runs out.
+When operating on limited backup energy sources such as batteries or generators, the architecture must support graceful adaptation before power runs out.
 In such situations, networks must minimize consumption to extend operational time.

 ### Motivation